 Eating Gluten Free

-A gluten-free diet is highly restrictive.
+A gluten-free diet can feel highly restrictive at first.
+But with a bit of practice, this new meal plan will get easier to follow over time.
 To eat truly gluten free, one must cut out all sources of gluten from their food intake.
 This includes wheat, rye, barley, any food that contains gluten from these sources, and sometimes oats.
 An example of a gluten-containing food is corn flakes.
 Although made with corn, this cereal often contains barley malt, which contains gluten.

 Since the only treatment for celiac disease is diet, working with a registered dietitian who specializes in gluten-free meal planning is a necessity.